 Orange and Ginger ‘Chicken’ with the Oumph!
 Chunk

 Yesterday, we were cooking live on the Oumph! stage at the Just V Show in London Olympia.
 Despite a handful of nerves and a last-minute mission to track down Teriyaki sauce, it was so much fun!
 We want to thank everyone who came to the event and tried the dish we created.
 For those who couldn’t make it, we made a sticky, sweet Orange and Ginger ‘Chicken’ using the Oumph!
 Chunk.
-And you can find the recipe below!
+Check out our video from the day:

 It was such a pleasure to work with the Oumph! team – they were all so friendly and enthusiastic about our recipe and gave us such a warm welcome on the day.
 We got to meet and cook alongside two of Oumph!’s own chefs, Fredrik Kämpenberg and Peter Segerblom.
 We also met Anna-Kajsa Lidell, one of the incredible co-founders of Food For Progress, the parent company of Oumph!